TheCacophonyProject/cacophony-api/README.md

 server is on port 8888, can be changed in server.js

 ## License
-This project is licensed under the GPL-V3
+This project is licensed under the AGPL